boscobarberesbert/sprite-sorting-and-camera-culling/README.md

 # Sprite Sorting and Camera Culling

-## About me

-I am [Bosco Barber Esbert](https://es.linkedin.com/in/bosco-barber-esbert-b13876201), student of the [Bachelor's degree in Video Game Design and Development](https://www.citm.upc.edu/ing/estudis/grau-videojocs-bcn/) by [UPC](https://www.upc.edu/en) at [CITM](https://www.citm.upc.edu/).
-This content is generated for the second year’s subject Project II, under supervision of the lecturer [Ramón Santamaría](https://es.linkedin.com/in/raysan).

 ## About the project

 This project contains a research about the optimization of a game to only blit tiles and sprites that are on the camera viewport.
 Also, it is about sorting entities to make a feeling of depth in top-down and isometric games.
 Contains an integration of Tiled into SDL.